awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 ## Disallow Configuration Changes to AWS Config<a name="config-disallow-changes"></a>

-This guardrail disallows configuration changes to AWS Config\.
+This guardrail prevents configuration changes to AWS Config\.
 It ensures that AWS Config records resource configurations in a consistent manner by disallowing AWS Config settings changes\.
 This is a preventive guardrail with mandatory guidance\.
 By default, this guardrail is enabled in all OUs\.

 The artifact for this guardrail is the following SCP\.